irmen/Pyro4/docs/source/servercode.rst

 Controlling the instance mode and creation is done via the ``instance_mode`` and ``instance_creator`` parameters of the ``expose`` decorator, which was described earlier.
+By the way, it is *not* required to have ``REQUIRE_EXPOSE`` set to true to use these.
+You can control the instance mode regardless of this setting because it only influences what methods and attributes of the class are exposed.

 By default, Pyro will create an instance of your class per *session* (=proxy connection) Here is an example of registering a class that will have one new instance for every single method call instead::